Home of Martial Arts

 Martial Arts Utilizing Weapon Fighting

 - Kendo — a form of Japanese martial art that originated from kenjutsu, which includes fighting using bamboo swords.

-- Arnis — the national martial art sport of Philippines which emphasizes weapon based fighting usually with a stick or cane.
+- Arnis — the national martial art sport of the Philippines which emphasizes weapon-based fighting usually with a stick or cane.

 - Fencing — competitors face each other and attempt to touch each other with the tip of a thin sword.

-- Stick-Fighting — a type of martial arts which use a hand-held long slender wooden stick for fighting.
+- Stick-Fighting — a type of martial arts which uses a hand-held long slender wooden stick for fighting.
 Variations include Singlestick and Canne de Combat, Kalaripayattu Stick Fighting, Bataireacht and Tahtib.